 - Wind energy resource list

-- The Massachusetts Department of Agricultural Resources’ Energy Efficiency, Conservation, and Renewables program assists agricultural businesses to develop renewable energy.
+- The Massachusetts Department of Agricultural Resources’ Energy Efficiency, Conservation, and Renewables program and the Agricultural Energy Grant Program assist agricultural businesses to develop renewable energy.

 Conserving water also results in significant energy savings.